Atouba64/cybersecurityjunior/_posts/2025-11-24-Encryption-at-Rest-vs.-In-Transit:-How-Misunderstanding-the-Basics-Exposes-Your-Cloud-Data.md

 ---
 layout: post
-title: "Encryption at Rest vs. In Transit: How Misunderstandingthe Basics Exposes Your Cloud Data"
+title: Encryption at Rest vs In Transit:Your Cloud Data are Exposed
 date: 2025-11-26T23:06:00.000Z
 categories:
     - Security